 Hanoi: 1 Night

 Even though you only have 2 weeks in Vietnam, we recommend spending a night or two in Hanoi between your trips to Sapa and Halong Bay only to break up your long travel day.
-Sapa is a 7-hour bus ride from Hanoi, and Halong Bay takes 2.5 – 4 hours depending on the boat you choose (some take the longer route to avoid the toll fee) so it’s tough to do both in the same day.
-Plus the cruises want to pick you up early in the morning.
+Sapa is a 7-hour bus ride from Hanoi, and Halong Bay takes 2.5 – 4 hours depending on the boat you choose (some take the longer route to avoid the toll fee) so it’s tough to do both on the same day.
+Plus, the cruises want to pick you up early in the morning.

 This is also a good time to do any of the activities that you missed during your first trip to Vietnam’s capital city!